 Yes, you can make it ahead, but remember a couple of things first.
 Don’t add the avocado until ready to serve the salad!
 Also, I don’t recommend that you make it more than a day before, because the vegetables will start to wilt and release too many juices.

-With that in mind, black beans and corn salad can be stored in the refrigerator in an airtight container for approximately 2-3 days.
+With that in mind, black beans and corn salad can be stored in the refrigerator in an airtight container for approximately 2-3 days (without avocado and tomato).

 - 4 corn on the cob